 The game was to be settled on penalties and Lahm was to go first for Bayern.
 Again, he was leading from the front and showing that he was unafraid of the responsibility, despite his missed penalty against Real Madrid in the semis.
 Although Čech did get a hand to his shot, it wasn’t enough to stop the ball crossing the line and Bayern were on their way.
 The club, however, would succumb to Drogba once again as he guided Chelsea to victory with the decisive spot kick.

-Martin Tyler probably summed it all up the best: “Bayern simply burgled, it’s like 1999 and worse.”
+Martin Tyler summed it up best: “Bayern simply burgled, it’s like 1999 and worse.”
 Lahm could do nothing but look at the trophy longingly as his club season ended on a bitter note again.

 That year’s European Championships meant he wouldn’t be able to dwell on the defeat for too long, though.
 Having been drawn in the so-called ‘Group of Death’ alongside Holland, Portugal and Denmark, Germany were facing the prospect of a tricky passage through.
 Three games and three wins later, life was looking rosy for Lahm and co.